developer-portal/content/tech/languages/python/pipenv.md

 Creating a Pipfile for this project…
 ```

-It will create a file called `Pipfile` in your current directory.
+This will create a file called `Pipfile` in your current directory.

-You can get the project location using
+You can get the project location using:

 ```
 $ pipenv --where
 /home/fedorauser/pipenv-dir
 ```

-To get the virtualenv location for this project
+To get the virtualenv location for this project:

 ```
 $ pipenv --venv
 /home/fedorauser/.local/share/virtualenvs/pipenv-dir-O2-8SZy2
 ```

-To get the python interpreter location for this `virtualenv`
+To get the python interpreter location for this `virtualenv`:

 ```
 $ pipenv --py